symblai/symbl-docs/getting-started-with-async-api.md

 }
 ```

-## 2. How to get speech-to-text transcription from your conversation
+## Step 2.
+Obtain speech-to-text transcription from your conversation

-After you run execute the code above you should receive a **Conversation ID** (`conversationId`) in the response.
+On successfully executing the above code you will receive a **Conversation ID** (`conversationId`) in the response.
 A Conversation ID is the key to receiving conversational insights from any conversation.
-As an example, here's a simple API call which grabs the speech-to-text transcription from the conversation.
+As an example, here's a simple API call that grabs the speech-to-text transcription from the conversation.

-#### Grab speech-to-text transcription
+### Grab speech-to-text transcription

-Remember to replace the `conversationId` in the API call with the Conversation ID you get from the previous API call.
+Remember to replace the `conversationId` in the API call with the **Conversation ID** you received from the previous API call.

 <Tabs
   defaultValue="cURL"